How do I set up access to the license server from a client machine?

 - Windows: Start → All Programs → Schrodinger-release → Configure Software

 - Linux: $SCHRODINGER/utilities/configure

 If your license administrator has given you a 'stub' license file suitable for installation on client machines or a copy of the full license file, install it via "Add Licenses [I have a license file]".
 Alternatively, you can specify the license server information directly (machine name and port) via "Add Licenses [I can identify my license server]".

 The easiest way to set up access to a license server is to place a copy of the license file (license or license.txt) in the Schrödinger installation directory on your client machine.
 It is best if you edit the license file copy and remove all but the first three lines (beginning with SERVER, VENDOR, and USE_SERVER).

-On Mac OS X, you can place the license file copy in /Library/Application Support/Schrodinger on your client machine instead of in the installation.
+On Mac OS X, you should place the license file copy in /Library/Application Support/Schrodinger on your client machine instead of in the installation.
 This location is independent of the software installation, so you will not need to copy the license file every time you install a new release.

-The client machine must be able to make TCP connections to the ports on the license server machine on which the license server processes are listening.These are set by default to 27008 and 53000 in the license file on the SERVER and VENDOR lines.
+The client machine must be able to make TCP connections to the ports on the license server machine on which the license server processes are listening.These are set by default to 27008 and 53000 on the SERVER and VENDOR lines of the server's license file.
 You may have to configure the server firewall to open these ports.